sidartta/python-trading/README.md

-# python-trading
+# Python-trading
-my first steps in using python for technical analysis and algo trading
+My first steps in using python for technical analysis and algorithmic trading